altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 *Kent gave a subtle nod*
 "A::It is Kent, correct?"
 *Again Kent nodded*
-~More noticeably this time~
+~More noticeably this time.
-~This captain looked to Kent's double, then back to him~ "A::Interesting..."
+This captain looked to Kent's double, then back to him~ "A::Interesting..."
 ~A frail red head  woman sat cross legged at the edge of the table.
 She chittered at a balding man in an ill-fitted uniform~